SIM Swap scam

 Attackers use social engineering tactics, such as phishing scams, to impersonate the victim and convince the victim’s mobile phone carrier to transfer their account and phone number over to the attacker’s SIM card.
 This gives the attacker full control of the victim’s phone number, and the ability to receive any verification codes sent to the victim’s accounts via texts or calls to the phone number.

 A successful attacker can gain access to the victim’s online accounts.
-E-mail, social media, employment, online banking, and any other accounts that use a one-time password reset code become accessible to the attacker.
+The attacker gains access to email, social media, employment, online banking, and other accounts using one-time password reset codes.

 How can I prevent these scams from happening?

-Here are some things you can do to ensure that your online accounts remains secure:
+Here are some things you can do to ensure that your online accounts remain secure:

 With the recent boom in cryptocurrency trading, these types of scams have become more prevalent and elaborate.
 Be on the lookout for phishing scams that allow fraudsters to gather personal details about the victim to impersonate them.
-If you suspect that your SIM has been compromised, contact your wireless provider immediately.
+Do you suspect that your SIM has been compromised?
+Contact your wireless provider immediately to address the issue.